Noah180/test123/rpc.md

 **Arguments:**

     1. "txid"            (string, required) The transaction id
     2. "n"               (numeric, required) vout number
     3. "include_mempool" (boolean, optional) Whether to include the mempool.
 Default: true.
 Note that an unspent output that is spent in the mempool won't appear.

 **Result:**

     {
       "bestblock": "hash",    (string) The hash of the block at the tip of the chain "confirmations" : n,    (numeric) The number of confirmations "value" : x.xxx,        (numeric) The transaction value in QTUM "scriptPubKey" :
       {
-		    (json object)
         "asm" : "code",       (string)
         "hex" : "hex",        (string)
-		    "reqSigs" : n, (numeric) Number of required signatures "type" : "pubkeyhash", (string) The type, eg pubkeyhash "addresses" : [ (array of string) array of qtum addresses "address" (string) qtum address
+        "reqSigs" : n,        (numeric) Number of required signatures "type" : "pubkeyhash",(string) The type, eg pubkeyhash "addresses" : [ (array of string) array of qtum addresses "address"             (string) qtum address
         ,...
         ]
        },
       "coinbase" : true|false (boolean) Coinbase or not }

 **Examples:**